DanikDaraboz/event-manager/README.md

   (`event-manager:events:v1`).
 - If nothing is stored, the seed `initialEvents` is used and saved.
 - After hydration, every event mutation is mirrored back to `localStorage`.
+- The selected locale is stored in the `NEXT_LOCALE` cookie.
+- The selected theme is stored in the `event-manager-theme` cookie and mirrored to `localStorage` for client-side access.

 The hydration flag prevents SSR/CSR mismatches: the dashboard renders skeleton cards on the server, then swaps in the real list once the client has read